Paralegal: Penalties for unauthorized practice

 Paralegals are restrained from exercising independence and prohibited from providing even basic legal advice to consumers of legal advice.
 In her book, Access to Justice, Stanford law professor Deborah Rhode states: "Over four-fifths of surveyed attorneys have supported prosecution of lay practitioners, and the profession has repeatedly blocked licensing proposals that would enable independent paralegals to offer routine services.
 Many local, state and national bar associations have recently launched initiatives to broaden the definition, raise the penalties, and increase the enforcement of unauthorized practice prohibitions."

 In some areas, legal document assistants actually advertise themselves as paralegals.
 Many states, including Florida, have enacted laws or bar rules which require any person referring to himself or herself as a paralegal to work under the supervision of a licensed attorney.
 This rule would prohibit those individuals working as "independent paralegals" from using the title "paralegal".

 Salary

 In the United States, as of May 2021, the median annual salary for a paralegal was US$56,230.
 Paralegals working for the U.S. federal government average around $73,580 per year while state and local government paralegals earn around $54,000 to $57,000.

 History

 Paralegals have been used in the United States for almost 50 years.

 Paralegal Day

 Several state governments have designated a "Paralegal Day", which is not the same day everywhere, in particular New York's governor David Paterson, Michigan's governor Jennifer M. Granholm, South Carolina, Idaho's governor James E. Risch and the Texas Legislature have designated Paralegal Day in their respective states.
 California, Connecticut, Ohio, Commonwealth of Pennsylvania and Utah also have a Paralegal Day.

+Acknowledging the need for an official day for celebrating paralegals, NALA joined with NALS, AAfPE, and NFPA to propose August 6th as National Paralegal Day in the United States.